leterDieu/Stellarity-mcoc/mkdocs/docs/items/spellbooks/natures_wrath.md

 === "**vIndev-1.6a**"
     - Introduced.

+[^1]: This part is written with Illageralt font, meaning that it is normally undecipherable
-[^1]: Supports modded biomes, as it only checks if the player is in The Nether dimension.
+[^2]: Supports modded biomes, as it only checks if the player is in The Nether dimension.